-Before jumping in the review of this harness, I have to stop here for a second and talk about the common misconception that all Norwegian style harnesses are restricting shoulder movement; therefore, they shouldn’t be used.
+Before jumping in the review of this harness, we have to stop for a second and talk about the common misconception that all harnesses going across the shoulders restrict the dog’s shoulder movement; therefore, they shouldn’t be used.
 To adequately address this topic, we wrote an article to discuss when this is true and when it is safe to use.
 We also discuss the proper adjustment and position of these harnesses on the link above, so check it out if you are interested.

 The IDC® belt harness was created in 2015.
 The design is really similar to their well-known Powerharness just without the saddle part, so we will use some of the Powerharness graphics in this review.

 Besides the lack of the saddle, the other differences between the Powerharness and the Belt harness are that the latter has rounded and thicker edges of the straps.
 The parts are incredibly high quality, they use inspected straps from Germany, and the fasteners are made from Swiss materials.
 We tested the buckles in freezing temperatures, and they did work with ease.

 The harness has a handle that is similar to their HDR harness that we reviewed before.
 The hook and loop fastener lets you quickly “open” the handle if you want to use it and fix it when your dog runs off-leash to minimize the chance of getting stuck in the bushes.
 This makes it easy to use, but on the other hand, when you grab the handle, you hold the loop side of the velcro, which is not the comfiest.